Michael Warren (actor)

-Michael Warren is a retired American television actor and former college basketball player who also played Officer Bobby Hill on the NBC television series Hill Street Blues.
+Lloyd Michael Warren is an American retired television actor and former college basketball player, who played Officer Bobby Hill on the NBC television series Hill Street Blues.
 He played basketball for the UCLA Bruins, winning two national titles (1967, 1968) and earning first-team All-American honors.

 Early life

 Warren was born and raised in South Bend, Indiana, the son of Ellen and Grayson Warren.
 He attended Central High School, where as a senior he was class president.
 He was twice named to the Indiana all-state team.
 He graduated in 1964 as Bears' career, season, and single-game scoring leader.
 In 1992, he was inducted into the Indiana Basketball Hall of Fame.